apache/druid/docs/querying/filters.md

 The range filter is a replacement for the bound filter.
 It compares against any type of column and is designed to have has more SQL compliant behavior than the bound filter.
 It won't match null values, even if you don't specify a lower bound.

-Druid's SQL planner uses the range filter by default instead of bound filter whenever `druid.generic.useDefaultValueForNull=false`, or if `sqlUseBoundAndSelectors` is set to false on the [SQL query context](./sql-query-context.md).
+Druid's SQL planner uses the range filter by default instead of bound filter unless `sqlUseBoundAndSelectors` is set to true on the [SQL query context](./sql-query-context.md).

 | Property | Description | Required |
 | -------- | ----------- | -------- |